charliemday/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 ## Key Terms

 Let’s clarify a few terms to start:
 -   Event - an event is one instance of you sending Sentry data.
 Generally, this data is an error.
-Every event has a unique set of characteristics, called its fingerprint.
+Every event has a set of characteristics, called its fingerprint.
 -   Issue - an issue is a grouping of similar events, who all share the same fingerprint.
 For example, Sentry groups events together when they are triggered by the same part of your code.
 For more information, see [Grouping & Fingerprinting](https://docs.sentry.io/data-management/event-grouping/).
 -   Quota - your quota is the monthly number of events you pay Sentry to track.